Massaro House: Design

-Massaro sold his sheet metal business in 2000 to focus on building the house.
-The project was completed in 2007 and included adaptations to Wright's original plans to increase the concrete's structural stability and to comply with modern building codes.
+Massaro sold his sheet metal business in 2000 to focus on building the house, a fluid process that included solutions and adjustments made on the fly between 2003 and 2007.
+These included changes to the skylight design and a staircase descending from the home like Fallingwater's, the addition of foam insulation, and an increase in the concrete's structural stability and to comply with modern building codes, among others.

 Controversy

-Copyright claim
+Denial of authenticity

 Throughout the construction, Massaro was in conflict with the Frank Lloyd Wright Foundation, which had been established by the architect in 1940 to conserve his intellectual property.
-The foundation claimed copyright over Wright's design documents and requested $450,000 to render working drawings from Wright's sketches and supervise construction of the house.
-Instead, Massaro hired Heinz and the foundation filed a lawsuit, which ended in a settlement that limited Massaro to referring to the structure as being "inspired by Frank Lloyd Wright".
+The foundation claimed copyright over Wright's design, which Massaro claimed requested $450,000 to render working drawings from Wright's sketches and supervise construction of the house.
+Instead, Massaro hired Heinz and the foundation filed a lawsuit, which ended in a settlement that limited Massaro to referring to the structure as merely being "inspired by Frank Lloyd Wright".

-The foundation refuses to recognize Massaro House as an authentic Frank Lloyd Wright creation on a number of aesthetic and construction grounds beyond Massaro's refusal to comply with certification.
+The foundation refuses to officially recognize Massaro House as an authentic Frank Lloyd Wright creation on a number of aesthetic and construction grounds beyond Massaro's refusal to comply with certification.
 Massaro countered that he believed that Wright would rather the house be built than not built at all.